Postgraduate (12 months, 15 months full-time)

 Cambridge is home to the Silicon Fen, Europe’s largest high-technology commercial research and development centre.
 We have excellent, established links with many employers in the sector including:

+Students have previously visited Pico Technology as part of their course.
 Our specially equipped laboratories provide you with the essential tools you need in the field of industrial electronics and microelectronics.
 Among other features they are equipped with wind and solar energy systems, development boards with FPGA circuits and power electronics modules.
 You’ll also have access to our CAD laboratories with the very latest software.

 This programme is CEng accredited and fulfils the educational requirements for registration as a Chartered Engineer when presented with a CEng accredited Bachelors programme.